How to remove StandardMethod adware from the operating system?

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is StandardMethod?

-StandardMethod is a rogue application, categorized as adware.
-This app also has browser hijacker traits.
-It operates by running intrusive advertisement campaigns and making modifications to browser settings - in order to promote fake search engines.
-Additionally, adware and browser hijackers have data tracking abilities that are employed to collect browsing-related information.
-Due to the questionable techniques used to distribute StandardMethod, it is deemed to be a PUA (Potentially Unwanted Application).
+StandardMethod is a rogue application categorized as adware.
+This app also has browser hijacker characteristics.
+It operates by running intrusive advertisement campaigns and making modifications to browser settings to promote fake search engines.

 Name | Ads by StandardMethod |

-Threat Type | Adware, Mac malware, Mac virus |
+Threat Type | Adware, Mac malware, Mac virus. |

-Detection Names | Avast (MacOS:AdAgent-L [Adw]), Sophos AV (AdLoad (PUA)), ESET-NOD32 (Multiple Detections), Kaspersky (Not-a-virus:HEUR:AdWare.OSX.Adload.j), Full List (VirusTotal) |
+Detection Names | Avast (MacOS:AdAgent-L [Adw]), Sophos AV (AdLoad (PUA)), ESET-NOD32 (Multiple Detections), Kaspersky (Not-a-virus:HEUR:AdWare.OSX.Adload.j), Full List (VirusTotal). |

-Additional Information | This application belongs to Adload malware family. |
+Additional Information | This application belongs to the Adload malware family. |

 Symptoms | Your Mac becomes slower than normal, you see unwanted pop-up ads, you are redirected to dubious websites. |